Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems: Performance Evaluation

 \subsection{Orthogonal vs. Non-Orthogonal Pilots}

 In this subsection, we compare the results obtained from the two datasets with orthogonal and non-orthogonal pilots.
 We consider sum-SE maximization in Fig.~\ref{orthoFigure}.
 In particular, Fig.~\ref{orthoMR} shows the cumulative distribution function (CDF) of the SE per UE with MR precoding for the DDNN model against the WMMSE-ADMM benchmark.
 The CDF is with respect to the random user locations.
 It can be seen that the capability of the DDNN to approximate the power coefficients is about the same with orthogonal and non-orthogonal pilots.
 There is a slight degradation in the performance of the less fortunate UEs for the case of non-orthogonal pilots due to the added interference in the channel estimation phase.
 On the other hand, UEs with better channel conditions experience an improvement with non-orthogonal pilots.
 The reason behind this is that the benefit of utilizing a larger portion of the coherence block for data transmission outweighs the degradation resulting from the added interference in the channel estimation phase.
 Fig.~\ref{orthoRZF} shows a similar outlook with RZF precoding and the CDNN approximation.
 However, the performance gain from using non-orthogonal pilots for UEs with better channel conditions is less than in the case of MR precoding since the channel estimation quality has a greater impact on performance for RZF precoding.
-All subsequent sections utilize the non-orthogonal pilots dataset, which is deemed the most realistic one.
+All subsequent sections utilize the non-orthogonal pilots dataset, which is deemed the most realistic one.\footnote{We have observed that the proposed pilot assignment scheme provides a $5\,$-$10\, \%$ improvement in the total DL SE compared to random pilot assignment.}